¡Hola! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor of Astronomical Instrumentation

 Teaching

-I have taught over a wide range of courses from science (physics and astronomy) to applied engineering (mechanics and electronics), at Universidad de La Frontera, Universidad de Chile, and astronomical instrumentation at the Dunlap Summer School, University of Toronto.
+I have taught a wide range of courses from science (physics and astronomy) to applied engineering (mechanics and electronics), at Universidad de La Frontera, Universidad de Chile, and astronomical instrumentation at the Dunlap Summer School, University of Toronto.

 Outreach